shirsho-12/shirsho-12.github.io/_posts/2021-06-25-mc_roulette.md

 It should be noted that when the agent is not allowed to walk away from the game, both policies converge to the same optimal policy `{0:0}` -> the agent always bets on the high-risk, high-reward 0.
 I'll leave that for you to try out; one just has to prevent action 37 from being selected.
 In other games like blackjack, off-policy Monte Carlo fares slightly better than its on-policy counterpart (42.4% vs 43.7% win rate<sup>[2](#myfootnote2)</sup>).

-So there we have it, Monte Carlo reinforcement learning.
-A powerful tool.
+So there we have it, Monte Carlo reinforcement learning - a powerful tool.
 The takeaway from this article - maybe tone down on the little wheel, the only one feeling real lucky is the casino.

 #### Footnotes